 - Wait a few days and send a follow-up email to everyone who downloaded or clicked on the content.
 Offer something new like a case study that relates to the topic.

 - After someone downloads the content, have a notification system set up so that a sales team member check in with them and hopefully close a sale.

-You are definitely ready to get started.
+You are definitely ready to get your marketing funnel automation live.
 Remember to find your niche as the expert and build that trust.
 If you truly believe that, the sales process will work out for you.